nyu-oop-fall16/translator-trOOPers/README.md

 In order, the tests are for Phase 1, Phase 2, Phase 3, Phase 4, and Phase 5.

-The translator supports inheritance and dynamic dispatch, Java package imports, and standard Java field and method declarations.
+The translator supports inheritance and dynamic dispatch, Java package imports, standard Java field and method declarations, method overloading, constructor overloading, method overriding, and arrays.
+The translator does NOT support memory management; it implements the delegation design pattern instead.
 Any files containing a main method must encapsulate that method in a class that contains nothing else.
 The name of this class must be the same as the name of the file.

-The translator does NOT support complex types like arrays.